Healing Point House

 What if a participant does not have a car?

 Participants can keep one vehicle at the house, provided it is in good condition and has up-to-date registration and insurance.
-Healing Point provides on-site bicycles, and there are county shared ride taxis in the area.
+Healing Point provides shared ride tickets, and the area has shared ride taxis.
 If a participant does not have a car, there are numerous employment opportunities in the area within walking distance.